evennia/evennia/docs/source/Concepts/Models.md

 1. From `mygame/`, run

         evennia makemigrations myapp
-        evennia migrate
+        evennia migrate myapp

 This will add your new database table to the database.
 If you have put your game under version control (if not, [you should](../Coding/Version-Control.md)), don't forget to `git add myapp/*` to add all items to version control.

 ## Defining your models

 A Django *model* is the Python representation of a database table.
 It can be handled like any other Python class.
 It defines *fields* on itself, objects of a special type.
 These become the "columns" of the database table.
 Finally, you create new instances of the model to add new rows to the database.

 We won't describe all aspects of Django models here, for that we refer to the vast [Django documentation](https://docs.djangoproject.com/en/4.1/topics/db/models/) on the subject.
 Here is a (very) brief example:

 ```python
 from django.db import models